How to Deal With Angry Employees

-Five tips when someone is becoming hostile, sarcastic, or threatening
+Five tips for when someone is becoming hostile, sarcastic, or threatening.

 For example, an employee hustles into your office.
 He’s trying to act calm, but it doesn’t take a rocket scientist to realize that you’re staring into the face of strong emotions.
 The pulsating vein in the angry fellow’s forehead is a dead giveaway.
 It turns out he’s upset at a coworker, but he’s directing his hostility toward you.
 As a response to the impending threat, you madly search for an appropriate response.
 Unfortunately, as you stammer out a response, the guy is only becoming more openly hostile and the conversation is headed for the dumper.
 So what’s an HR professional to do?